Social media is not a media. The key is to listen, engage, and build relationships.

 Step 8.
 Run ads

-Because organic social media reach is limited, you want to run ads that let you quickly reach your prospects and attract new coaching clients.
-Each of the social media networks we’ve mentioned above allows you to launch ad campaigns.
+If you want to know how to promote your coaching business not only by organic means of social media, which is limited in its reach, pay attention to paid campaigns.
+Each of the social media networks we’ve mentioned above allows you to launch them.
 The primary benefit of social media advertising is that it allows you to reach the appropriate audience, i.e. people who are most likely to be interested in and pay for your coaching services.

 You can run ads yourself or hire a targetologist, which is less time-consuming and can provide better results than trying to set up social media ads independently.
 Besides, the algorithms of social media ad platforms are constantly changing, which makes it difficult to stay up to date with them.
 Hiring a targeting expert will cost you money, but it’s an investment you won’t regret.